 8. User Acceptance Test Cases

 These are termed as such because they assist the team to test the application from an end user, often a client, perspective.
-These test case types are extensive and cover all areas of the app.
-The main objective of these test case isn’t to look for bugs but to verify apps acceptability to the users.
+These types are extensive and cover all areas of the app.
+The main objective of these isn’t to look for bugs but to verify apps acceptability to the users.
 In a client and service-provider setting, this forms the basis of work completion on a project (and money to be released).